22.12.2024 valid documentation

 Confidentiality - data treatment

 The protection of data on business enterprises’ research and development activities complies with Statistics Finland’s official guidelines on the protection of tabulated personal and enterprise data based on the principles of statistical ethics and legislation.
-The starting point in publishing the data is to not publish information on the business enterprises included in the panel and sample.
+The starting point in publishing the data is to not publish enterprise-specific information on the business enterprises included in the panel and sample.
 In protection, the primary procedure is compliance with the threshold rule, and the secondary procedure is compliance with the dominance rule.
 The data include personnel and euro figures.

 The data are released in the basic publications mainly in such a way that separate protection is not required (the published data includes a sufficient number of observations and there is no dominance).
 If exceptions to this are made – by increasing the degree of detail in tabulations, for example – each case is assessed separately.